Sivas

 Sivas is a city in central Turkey.
 It is the seat of Sivas Province and Sivas District.
 Its population is 365,274 (2022).

 The city, which lies at an elevation of 1278 m in the broad valley of the Kızılırmak river, is a moderately sized trade centre and industrial city, although the economy has traditionally been based on agriculture.
 Rail repair shops and a thriving manufacturing industry of rugs, bricks, cement, and cotton and woolen textiles form the mainstays of the city's economy.
 The surrounding region is a cereal-producing area with large deposits of iron ore which are worked at Divriği.

 Sivas is also a communications hub for the north–south and east–west trade routes to Iraq and Iran, respectively.
 With the development of railways, the city gained new economic importance as junction of important rail lines linking the cities of Ankara, Kayseri, Samsun, and Erzurum.
 The city is linked by air to Istanbul and İzmir.
-The popular name Sebastian derives from Sebastianòs, Σεβαστιανός, meaning someone from the city of Sebastia.

 Name

 The name of the city is a truncated form of its Byzantine Greek name Sivasteia from the Koine Greek name Sebasteia (Σεβάστεια), meaning that it was named in honour of an emperor using the title Sebastos, the Greek equivalent of Augustus.
-In Armenian it is Sebastia (Սեբաստիա).
-In Kurdish it is called Sêwas.
+The city is occasionally referred to in historical and geographic contexts as Sebaste or Sebastea based on its Latin and latinized Ancient Greek names respectively, and in English the former name was Sebastia.
+In Armenian it is still Sebastia (Սեբաստիա).
+In Kurdish and Zazaki, it is called Sêwas and Sêwaz, respectively.

+The popular name Sebastian derives from Sebastianòs, Σεβαστιανός, meaning someone from the city of Sebastia.